getify/Functional-Light-JS/ch4.md

 finalValue <-- func1 <-- func2 <-- ... <-- funcN <-- origValue
 ```

-What we're suggesting is that the candy factory got rid of the conveyor belt and all the separate machines, and made a single machine that could do all the steps at once.
-Put in melted chocolate on one side, out pops wrapped and bagged candy on the other side.
+Now the candy factory is using a machine that can take any number of separate smaller machines and spit out a big fancy machine that does everything in order.
+That's one heck of a candy operation.
 It's Willy Wonka's dream!

 We can implement a general `compose(..)` utility like this: